edu-rinaldi/Hackintosh-Strix-z390f-i7-9700k/README.md

 	* Intel core i7-9700k
 	* iGpu
 	* 16GB DDR4 3500mhz

+## What work?
+Everything except sleep mode, it seems good to me :)

 **Note:**
 If you have the same config just copy paste Efi folder (If it does not boot try to regenerate SSDTTime)